TheRenegadeCoder/sample-programs/.github/README.md

 To get up to speed quickly, check out the [contributing doc][6].
 Otherwise, here are some helpful links:

-- [Wiki][5]: a set of dynamic tables that track every language and snippet in the repo
 - [Projects][20]: a list of projects currently accepting code snippets
 - [Discord][15]: an invite to our community discord
 - [Code of Conduct][8]: a copy of the Contributor Convenant